 - Tire check, too — tires are critical for staying safe on the road, no matter the weather conditions.
 If your tire tread is less than 2/32 of an inch, it is probably time to invest in new tires.

 - See the light — we know it’s an Ohio law to have your headlights on if your windshield wipers are on.
 That means if it’s raining or sleeting outside, make sure your headlights are on.
 Too, because it’s getting staying darker long, having your headlights on may make it easier to see the road ahead even during cloudy conditions.
 If you feel having your headlights on will help you see the road better, turn them on.

-- Skidding — this is a horrible feeling for any driver - not having control of your vehicle.
+- Skidding — this is a horrible feeling for any driver—not having control of your vehicle.
 If you are skidding, remove your foot from the accelerator and turn your steering wheel in the direction your front tires are going.
 If you have anti-lock brakes, gently apply pressure (or if you have standard brakes, pump them).
-If you still don’t have control of your vehicle, focus on slowing down - guide your car to the safest spot available (focus on the sides of roads).
+If you still don’t have control of your vehicle, focus on slowing down—guide your car to the safest spot available (focus on the sides of the roads).

 What if I Was Injured By a Driver in Winter Weather?

 Drivers traveling during winter weather aren’t usually on the road intending to cause an accident.
 However, that doesn’t mean they shouldn’t be held accountable if you were injured in an accident like this.